turinglabsorg/datahub-learn/network-documentation/near/tutorials/1-project_overview/9-stake-pool-for-validators.md

    - this will correspond to the total staked balance and unstaked balance that is locked
 2. **TOTAL_STAKED_BALANCE**
     - is used by the contract to track the total amount of NEAR that has been staked
-    - NOTE: this balance is related to the account locked balance.
+    - __NOTE:__ this balance is related to the account locked balance.
 When the pool is online the account locked balance should always be greater than or equal to the total staked balance.
-3. **TOTAL_USTAKED_BALANCE** and **UNSTAKED_LIQUIDITY_POOL**
+3. **TOTAL_UNSTAKED_BALANCE** and **UNSTAKED_LIQUIDITY_POOL**
-    - are used by the contract to track the total amount of NEAR that has been unstaked.
+    - together are used by the contract to track the total amount of NEAR that has been unstaked.
     - the sum of the two balances is equal to the total unstaked balance
-    - liquidity is automatically added when stakers stake new funds while TOTAL_USTAKED_BALANCE > 0.
-When liquidity is added, the funds are moved from the TOTAL_USTAKED_BALANCE into UNSTAKED_LIQUIDITY_POOL
+    - liquidity is automatically added when stakers stake new funds while **TOTAL_UNSTAKED_BALANCE** > 0.
+When liquidity is added, the funds are moved from the **TOTAL_UNSTAKED_BALANCE** into **UNSTAKED_LIQUIDITY_POOL**
-    - funds from the UNSTAKED_LIQUIDITY_POOL are avaialble for withdrawal on a first come first serve basis
+    - funds from the **UNSTAKED_LIQUIDITY_POOL** are available for withdrawal on a first come, first served basis
 4. **Storage Balance** - this refers to the account storage balance
 5. **Transaction Gas Fees** and **Staking Rewards** flow into the contract's total staked balance, which links to the account locked balance
 6. **Contract Storage** and **CONTRACT_LOCKED_STORAGE_BALANCE**
-    - are balances that the contract owner is resposible for to pay for contract operational storage
+    - are balances that the contract owner is responsible for to pay for contract operational storage
 7. **Treasury**
-    - is a STAKE account balance owned by the STAKE contract itself
+    - is the STAKE account balance owned by the STAKE contract itself, which is effectively owner by the contract owner, i.e., the validator
     - the treasury is used to pay out dividends by burning STAKE for treasury earnings
     - the treasury balance correlates to the dividend payout - the more funds that the contract owner moves into the treasury, the higher the dividend